 17 backers Limited (8 left of 25)

 Limited Edition DVD and Soundtrack Ep combo with exclusive handmade numbered cover + digital film, soundtrack and stills and a thank you in the creditsEstimated delivery:Ships anywhere in the world

 Pledge £100 or more

 Original Script signed by Cast and Crew + digital film, soundtrack and stills and a thank you in the creditsEstimated delivery:Ships anywhere in the world

 Scale miniature Compact Packing Co Crate as seen in 'A Devil on Each Shoulder' containing DVD and Ep combo package, exclusive signed Production Stills and a handmade Jefferson puppet.Estimated delivery:Ships anywhere in the world

 2 backers Limited (2 left of 4)

-Executive Producer Credit + Deluxe Collector's BoxEstimated delivery:Add £5 to ship outside the UK
+Executive Producer Credit + Deluxe Collector's BoxEstimated delivery:Ships anywhere in the world

 - (38 days)